 If you have an idea, no matter what, follow it though and you can accomplish great things.

 If you are in good standing on your Mortgage payments, many banks will put you on Bi-Saver payments which means that you pay one half of your monthly mortgage payment every two weeks.
-By doing this, you will actually make 26 half payments (13 mortgage payments) in a year.
-The 13th and 26th one half payments go completely to the principal.
-You can save many thousands in interest and several years.

 To really cut years off your mortgage, make an extra payment a year but do it this way.
 Say your mortgage payment is 1200/month.
 Divide that by 12 ($100) and add that above and beyond that monthly payment.
-It will cut thousands in the life of your mortgage!

 You can pay your mortgage payments bi-weekly, rather than monthly.
 Two more payments a year adds up a lot of savings over several years.
 I shaved several years off my mortgage by doing this.